 WHAT ARE THE SYMPTOMS OF OVARIAN CYSTS?

 Although the majority of ovarian cysts are small and do not end up causing problems, others can be quite painful.
-They may cause a consistent pain the lower abdomen from bursting, bleeding, or becoming twisted.
+They may cause a consistent pain in the lower abdomen from bursting, bleeding, or becoming twisted.
 Also, sexual intercourse may further exacerbate painful symptoms.
 If you are experiencing pain like this and believe you may have ovarian cysts, it is important to see your gynecologist because they can help determine the course necessary to relieve the pain.
 Also, it is important to make sure that these cysts are early forms of cancer.

 HOW ARE DOCTORS ABLE TO DIAGNOSE MY OVARIAN CYSTS?

 Ovarian cysts are oftentimes found during routine pelvic exams.
-Your doctor may also use an ultrasound to create a better picture of the cysts, or run blood tests to find certain compounds that will indicate your condition.
+Your doctor may also use an ultrasound to create a better picture of the cysts or run blood tests to find certain compounds that will indicate your condition.
 Sometimes, doctors will use laparoscopies to look directly into your body for a better diagnosis.
-This surgical procedure will allow your doctor to not only diagnose your cysts, but also to treat them.
+This surgical procedure will allow your doctor to not only diagnose your cysts but also to treat them.